letrezdraw/AIST/Documentation.md

             return f"Sorry, I could not open {app_name}.
 Error: {e}"
     ```

-**2. Create a Skill Dispatcher:**

-*   The `skills/dispatcher.py` file is responsible for this.
-*   It uses the `discover_skills` function to find all decorated skills and build a prompt for the LLM.

-**3. Teach the LLM to Recognize the Skill:**

-*   The backend's `IPCServer` will be modified.
-When it receives a command, it will first ask the LLM to perform "function calling" or "tool selection."
+**2. Automatic Discovery:**

+*   The `skill_loader.py` automatically finds any function decorated with `@aist_skill` when the application starts.
-*   It will provide the LLM with the list of available skills and their descriptions from the dispatcher.
+*   It builds a list of available tools and their descriptions (from the docstrings) and provides this to the `dispatcher.py`.

+**3. LLM-Powered Execution:**

+*   When you give a command like "assist, open notepad for me", the `dispatcher` sends your command and the list of available skills to the LLM.
-*   The LLM will respond with a structured format (like JSON) indicating which skill to use and what parameters to pass (e.g., `{"skill": "open_application", "parameters": {"app_name": "notepad"}}`).
+*   The LLM, understanding the context, will respond with a JSON object like: `{"skill": "open_application", "parameters": {"app_name": "notepad.exe"}}`.
-*   The backend will then execute the chosen function and return the result to the user.
+*   The dispatcher then parses this JSON, finds the `open_application` function in its list of `AVAILABLE_SKILLS`, and executes it with the provided parameters.
+The string returned by the skill is then sent to the frontend to be spoken.